 Summary Analysis of the Design Ratios for the Hunter 39

 1. A Sail Area/Displacement Ratio of 23.1 suggests that, in the right hands, the Hunter 39 will have enough performance to leave most other sailboats of similar waterline length well astern.

-2. A Ballast/Displacement Ratio of 31.0 means that unless the bulk of the ballast is concentrated in a bulb at the foot of her keel, the Hunter 39 will have a tendency to heel excessively in a gust, and she'll need to be reefed early to keep her sailing upright in a moderate breeze.
+2. A Ballast/Displacement Ratio of 31.0 means that a sailboat like the Hunter 39 (which doesn't have a stiffness-enhancing bulb keel), is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.

 3. A Displacement/Length Ratio of 194, tells us the Hunter 39 is clearly a light displacement sailboat.
 If she's loaded with too much heavy cruising gear her performance will suffer dramatically.

 4. Ted Brewer's Comfort Ratio of 25.6 suggests that crew comfort of a Hunter 39 in a seaway is similar to what you would associate with the motion of a coastal cruiser with moderate stability, which is not encouraging news for anyone prone to seasickness.

 5. The Capsize Screening Formula (CSF) of 2.0 indicates that a Hunter 39 would not be the wisest choice of sailboat for ocean passage-making owing to the lower resistance to capsize in strong winds and heavy seas that is associated with similar sailboats with a CSF of 2.0 and above.

 Sep 27, 22 03:14 AM